cionx/solutions-itfpatsopluo/07-mini-ocaml-interpreter/exercise-07.01.01.md

 # Exercise 7.1.1

-> Write a tail-recursive faculty function $n!$ in Mini-OCaml.
+> Write a tail-recursive faculty function `n!` in Mini-OCaml.
 > First write the expression in OCaml, then translate it into the abstract syntax of Mini-OCaml in OCaml.

 ---